loweyequeue/go-game-of-life/README.md

 Or

-`go run . ./premade_maps/random_low.gol 50` (~20fps)
+`go run . ./premade_maps/random_low.gol 50` (20fps)

-As far as "fps" goes nearly anything works, but for me any delay under 15ms(~66fps) causes my terminal to struggle to keep up with the output.
+~As far as "fps" goes nearly anything works, but for me any delay under 15ms(\~66fps) causes my terminal to struggle to keep up with the output.~
+After some performance improvements I can render 1000fps on blinkshell (iOS).
+I also made the fps more accurate, a warning will be displayed if it cannot keep up with the requested speed.
+(I only get this warning at 0ms).
+Do keep in mind that i.e. 1000fps makes it unwatchable.

 ## Building